expo/expo/docs/pages/workflow/expo-go.md

 Expo Go uses **SDK versions** that map to a major release of the `expo` and the Expo Go app.
 You can see the supported SDK versions in the Expo Go app by navigating to the settings page.

 We release a new SDK version approximately every quarter.
-Find out which [versions of React Native map to which versions of the Expo SDK][version-support].
+Find out which [versions of React Native map to which versions of the Expo SDK](/versions/latest/#each-expo-sdk-version-depends-on-a).

 ## Custom native code